Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Full lattice sequence

-Thanks to the precision in the single-plaquette effective Hamiltonian achieved through numerical optimization, the Trotter error is very small, independently of the system size.
-Thus, here we are using the integrability of the target Hamiltonian in order to reduce errors in our hybrid Floquet-Trotter approach.
+Thanks to the precision in the single-plaquette effective Hamiltonian achieved through numerical optimization, the Trotter error is very small.
+Thus, the integrability of the target Hamiltonian is used here in order to reduce errors in our hybrid Floquet-Trotter approach.

-To quantitatively inspect the magnitude of undesired terms arising from the combination of Floquet engineering and Trotterization in a larger system, we consider a 5-by-5 lattice with mixed boundary conditions as depicted in the inset of Fig.~\ref{fig2}.
+To quantitatively inspect the magnitude of undesired terms arising from the combination of Floquet engineering and trotterization in a larger system, we consider a 5-by-5 lattice with mixed boundary conditions as depicted in the inset of Fig.~\ref{fig:Figure5}(a).
 Such a geometry is interesting, since it features two degenerate, topologically ordered ground states that can be used to define a topologically protected qubit~\cite{Satzinger2021}.
 The boundary terms, involving $\hat{X}_\alpha \hat{Z}_\beta$ terms, are Floquet engineered with the driving scheme

-where $g_{\alpha\beta}$ and $\lambda$ are numerically optimized to give the same coupling $\mathcal{J}$ as that engineered for the plaquette interactions in a time substep $\tau$.
+where $g_{\alpha\beta}$ and $\tilde{g}$ are numerically optimized to give the same coupling $-\mathcal{J}$ as that engineered for the plaquette interactions in a time substep $\tau$.
 The Floquet-Trotter realization of the Hamiltonian also allows us to develop a practical route to numerically compute the effective Hamiltonian for such a large system.
 Once the effective Hamiltonian $\hat{H}_{i,j}$ for a single plaquette (or boundary term) is determined numerically by diagonalizing the corresponding end-of-period propagator $\hat{U}_{ij}(\tau)=e^{-i \hat{H}_{i,j} \tau}$, we compute the full lattice Hamiltonian via Eq.~\eqref{eq:U_trotter} and iteratively using Baker-Campbell-Hausdorf formula for estimating the Hamiltonian, where terms in the series are included until convergence is reached.
 To avoid evaluating the commutators via explicit matrix multiplications, we develop a semi-analytic representation of the Hamiltonian (Appendix~\ref{sec:cpr_representation}), which allows one to compute the commutators analytically instead.